jgfoster/PharoGs/README.md

 ```
 cd ./pharo
 git checkout PharoGs
-# the next step takes about 20 minutes
+# the next step takes about 12 minutes (on an Apple M1 Pro)
 time ./bootstrap/scripts/bootstrap.sh; date
 ```

 ## GemStone

-On macOS it is easiest to use [GemStone.app](https://github.com/jgfoster/GemStoneApp) to install and run GemStone 3.6.4.
+On macOS it is easiest to use [GemStone.app](https://github.com/jgfoster/GemStoneApp) to install and run GemStone 3.7.1.
 From the Databases tab and the Login subtab, click `Terminal` to open a Terminal with appropriate GemStone environment variables set.
 Use this Terminal for the next step (skip the clone if it has already been done).

 ## PharoGs